aryansolanki/web_replicator/README.md

-# 🌐 Web Replicator
+# Web Replicator

-A full-stack web application that takes a public website URL, scrapes the website for design context, and generates HTML to replicate the website as closely as possible.
+A **full-stack web application** that takes a public website URL, **scrapes its HTML**, and **uses an LLM (Gemini 2.5 Pro)** to generate a **replicated HTML page** that closely mimics the design of the original site.
+This project helps designers and developers understand and reuse web layouts while stripping out unnecessary analytics or ads.

 ---

+## 🚀 Project Overview

+- **Backend:** FastAPI (Python)
+  - Scrapes websites using HTTP and (optionally) Playwright for JavaScript-heavy sites.
+  - Calls the Gemini 2.5 Pro model to generate clean, aesthetic HTML output.
+  - Includes a modular structure with separate services and utilities.

+- **Frontend:** React (or your chosen framework)
+  - Sends the website URL to the backend.
+  - Displays the cloned HTML result.
+  - Supports easy local development.

+- **LLM Integration:**
+  - Uses Gemini 2.5 Pro from Google’s API.
+  - Accepts cleaned HTML from the scraper and generates high-quality replicated HTML.

+---

-## 📁 Project Structure
+## 🗂️ Project Structure

 web_replicator/
 │